Billy James Hargis: Legacy

 His son, Billy James Hargis II, continued his ministry until his own death.
 Hargis' organization and college also established and operated Tulsa radio station KBJH (FM 98.5) in the early 1970s.
 After the college's closing and the demise of his ministry, the station was sold to Epperson Broadcasting.

+Hargis, alongside Dan Smoot, Carl McIntire, and H.L.
+Hunt, has been described as among "four of the era's most prominent extremist broadcasters".
 Hargis and his church owned and operated a small AM radio station in Port Neches, Texas, from 1980 to the early 1990s.
 KDLF radio (so named after the David Livingston Foundation) played Southern Gospel Music and religious programming until it was sold around 1993.
 In the latter days of Hargis' ownership, the radio station had a local marketing agreement to others but was required to play Hargis' hour-long program daily.
+It has been said that along with Carl McIntire and others, Hargis "paved the way" for conservative talk radio in subsequent decades.

 Hargis' papers, described as "a goldmine for students of American politics," are held at the special collections department of the University of Arkansas Libraries in Fayetteville.

 In popular culture

 In the late 1970s, the popular WNBC disk jockey Imus in the Morning would occasionally do a segment where he would present himself as a "holy roller" evangelical Christian preacher named "Reverend Billy Sol Hargis".
 These brief sermons typically promoted a product which would give some form of spiritual benefit to the buyer of the product.
 One such product was "Sin Soap" which would purify any part of a person's body which had committed an act of sin.
 "Reverend Billy Sol Hargis" was an intentional satire of Christian ministers who were more interested in financial gain than the spiritual needs of their followers.

 Hargis also appears in the Stephen King novel 11/22/63.
-The novel looks at the attempt on the life of General Edwin Walker (and associate of Hargis as part of Operation Midnight Ride), in the build up to the assassination of John F Kennedy.
+The novel looks at the attempt on the life of General Edwin Walker (and associate of Hargis as part of Operation Midnight Ride), in the build up to the assassination of John F. Kennedy.